MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mfi-mail-flow-map-report.md

 description: "Admins can learn about the mail flow map report in the mail flow dashboard in the Security & Compliance Center."
 ---

-# Mail flow map in the Security & Compliance Center
+# Mail flow map report in the mail flow dashboard Security & Compliance Center

-The **Mail flow map** in the Security & Compliance Center gives insight as to how mail flows through your organization.
+The **Mail flow map** report in the [mail flow dashboard](mail-flow-insights-v2.md) in the Security & Compliance Center gives insight as to how mail flows through your organization.
 You can use this information to learn patterns, identify anomalies, and fix issues as they occur.

 ![Mail flow map widget in the mail flow dashboard in the Security & Compliance Center](../../media/mfi-mail-flow-map-report-widget.png)